-- Opportunities for city officials and citizens to experience and explore other cultures through long-term community partnerships
+- opportunities for citizens to experience and explore other cultures through long-term community partnerships

-- Environments through which communities will creatively learn, work and solve problems together through reciprocal cultural, educational, municipal, business, professional, and technical exchanges and projects
+- environments through which communities will creatively learn, work and solve problems together.
+Communities can build relationships through cultural, educational, municipal, business and technical exchanges

-- Ideas for better delivery of basic amenities such as housing, recreation, land use, sewage and garbage disposal, water supply, police, fire protection and public transportation
+- ideas for better delivery of basic amenities such as

 Victoria City Council has established a Twin City relationship with the following four cities:

 Canada has no formal body that is primarily concerned with international city-to-city relationships.
 However, the Federation of Canadian Municipalities (FCM) has done a great deal of work in the field.
 They provide a channel for funding of projects, mainly in developing countries.
 FCM has assisted with exchanges between various Canadian cities and their partners.
 The Federation helped Victoria to develop a water treatment project in Suzhou, China.